Understanding Holistic Marketing Strategies Guide for 2025 | Everything You Need to Know in 5 Simple Steps

 Nando's South Africa

-• Overview: Nando's is renowned for its witty, culturally relevant marketing campaigns that seamlessly integrate social media, traditional advertising, and public relations.
+• Overview: Nando's is renowned for its witty, culturally relevant marketing campaigns that seamlessly integrate social media, traditional advertising, and PR.

-• Brand Consistency: Nando's maintains a consistent brand voice across all channels, known for humour and engaging with current events, which resonates deeply with the South African audience.
+• Brand Consistency: Nando's maintains a consistent, humorous brand voice that engages with current events, resonating deeply with the South African audience.

-• Customer Engagement: The company excels in creating interactive campaigns that encourage customer participation across social media platforms.
+• Customer Engagement: The company excels in creating interactive campaigns that encourage customer participation.

-• Social Responsibility: Nando's also integrates its art initiative, supporting South African artists, which enhances its brand image and establishes a deeper connection with the community.
+• Social Responsibility: Nando's integrates its art initiative, supporting South African artists, which enhances its brand image.

 Discovery Limited